rainjs/rainjs/doc/source/getting_started/configuration.rst

 - **websocket** - an optional Object with the following keys:

-  - idleTime - optional parameter regarding the default timeout time for an inactive websocket connection, if missing the default is 20 minutes
+  - idleTime - optional parameter in seconds regarding the default timeout time for an inactive websocket connection, default value is 1200 seconds (20 minutes).
-  - disconnectIdle - optional boolean parameter representing if the disconnect Sockets on idle time should run or not, if missing this will automatically be false.
+  - disconnectIdle - optional boolean parameter telling the server if it should close the idle websocket connections or not, default value is false.
-  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admited idle websockets on the server, if missing this will be set to 2000.
+  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admited websockets on the server, the default value is 2000.
+When this value is reached the websockets marked as idle will be closed.
-  - idleCheckInterval - optional parameter representing the interval of time in which it will check for idle websocket connections, if missing default is set to 10 seconds.
+  - idleCheckInterval - optional parameter in seconds representing the interval of time when the server should check if the number of connected websockets is greater than the configured ``disconectIdleOnMaxConn`` key and disconnect the websockets marked as idle.

 - **defaultLanguage** - a String representing the default language used by the I18N feature to translate messages and to determine what localized resources to use.
 This value is used to